If you’re looking to embark on the scuba diving holiday of a lifetime, you should seriously consider a liveaboard (aka dive safari/dive tour).

 - You’ll end up island hopping – essentially touring the Maldives as you would have with a liveaboard, but at a much more expensive rate.
 Resorts in addition to the separate fees of travelling between them are usually costly.

 - Variety.
-Australia has it all: every type of dive and marine habitat – from micro to macro, strange to iconic – can be encountered here.
+An Australia backpacking trip has it all: every type of dive and marine habitat – from micro to macro, strange to iconic – can be encountered here.

 - This is one of the best places to learn to scuba dive with a liveaboard.